salaun-marion/Network_project/SetServerClientFinalVersion/readme.txt

 - executed process at the same time : https://stackoverflow.com/questions/39452132/how-to-start-2-programs-that-need-separate-terminals-from-a-bash-script
 - how to get running time of a process with bash : https://unix.stackexchange.com/questions/52313/how-to-get-execution-time-of-a-script-effectively

-------- HOW TO ------

-1. Install `tqdm` package with this command line in Terminal : `pip3 install tqdm``
-2. Then create 2 terminal windows
-3. Run in the first terminal this command line `python receiverClient.py`
-4. Then run this command line on the other terminal `python senderServer.py`

 ****** WINDOWS 10 ******